Best Crossbows Under $500 In 2025 Tested And Reviewed

 Cons:

-If you know you love hunting and want a crossbow that's inexpensive but still well crafted and tough enough to hunt frequently, we definitely suggest this Whitetail Hunter model from Barnett.
+If you know you love hunting and want an accurate crossbow that's inexpensive but still well crafted and tough enough to hunt frequently, we definitely suggest this Whitetail Hunter model from Barnett.
 Despite the low price, it has an advanced design that includes a powerful cam system, step-through riser and skeleton stock.
 Plus, it comes with the accessories you need to start hunting right out of the box.
+You can see why the Whitetail Hunter made our list of best Barnett crossbows

 The main draw of the Boss 405 is that it's a full ready-to-hunt package.
 In fact, it really goes above and beyond to provide you with everything you need including a lot of accessories and features you won't find even in other packages.
 For example, it comes with a storage and transportation case as well as a sling that makes it a lot easier to carry out to your tree stand.